quixio/quix-docs/docs/platform/tutorials/currency-alerting.md

 It also reads the contents of the message and enriches the notification with details on how the threshold was crossed, that is, whether the price is moving up or down.

-To set up the push nofication function, follow these steps:
+To set up the push nofication microservice, follow these steps:

 1. Click on the Library icon in the left-hand navigation.